Student Accommodation

 When you’ll hear

-If you apply for your accommodation within the ballot period (before 9 June 2025).
+If you apply for your accommodation within the ballot period (before June 2026 deadline).

-If you applied for your accommodation after the ballot period (after 9 June 2025).
+If you applied for your accommodation after the ballot period (after June 2026 deadline).

-You’ll receive your accommodation offer via email within 28 days of your application if you applied after 9 June 2025.
+You’ll receive your accommodation offer via email within 28 days of your application if you applied after the June 2026 deadline.

-If you applied by 9 June 2025, and require a room due to medical reasons
+If you applied by June 2026 deadline, and require a room due to medical reasons

 Those who require a room due to medical reasons will receive their offers within around 14 working days once an ILP has been approved by our Accessibility Team and any adjustments are confirmed.